zainabahmad15/gotestapp/README.md

         fmt.Println ("The sum is ", result)
     }
     ```
-    we can only have one variatic parameter, and it has to be at the end of the parameters
+    we can only have one variadic parameter, and it has to be at the end of the parameters
  -  return values
     ```
     package main